Skip to content

 abstract create(data: UserCredentials & T): Promise<void>;

-abstract update(username: string, update: UserStoreUpdate): Promise<boolean>; // false = no row
+abstract update(id: string, update: UserStoreUpdate): Promise<boolean>; // false = no row

 }